-The Balanophora coralliformis makes for a rather strangely shaped parasitic plant.
-As with other parasitic plants, it does not possess chlorophyll and thus remains incapable of photosynthesis.
+First of all, the Balanophora coralliformis makes for a rather strangely shaped parasitic plant.
+Additionally, as with other parasitic plants, it does not possess chlorophyll.
+Therefore, the astonishing species remains incapable of photosynthesis.

-This herbaceous species forms in clumps up to 12 in (30 cm) in height.
-The rather unique species produces numerous branches reminiscent of the shape of coral.
-This became the source of the scientific name.
+This herbaceous plant also forms in small clumps up to 12 in (30 cm) in height.
+The rather unique species further produces numerous branches reminiscent of the shape of coral.
+This represents the source of the scientific name.

 - Kingdom: Plantae